-A world of thriving, conscious, caring individuals contributing to the flourishing of the planet and all its inhabitants through inspiring education.
+A world of thriving, caring individuals contributing to the flourishing of the planet and all its inhabitants through inspiring education.

 To provide a welcoming and effective environment for all adults to learn what they need to learn in order to accomplish their desired goals.